TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 id: 335
 title: "5 Commands from Easy CI that makes your CI Stronger"
 perex: |
-    Sometimes my clients need specific CI check, that spots tiny but annoying bugs.
-They cannot be discovered by PHPStan, Rector neither coding standard tool.
-It can be unresolved conflict `<<<<<<`, invalid config syntax or forgotten commented code.
+    Sometimes my clients need a specific CI check that spots tiny but annoying bugs, and they cannot be discovered by PHPStan, Rector, or coding standard tool.
+It can be unresolved conflict `<<<<<<`, invalid config syntax, or forgotten commented code.
     <br><br>
-    Usually, we write a specific PHP commands just for the particular project and let them rotten in spaghetti time.
-Instead, I cherry pick those commands to **a package called `symplify/easy-ci`**.
-That way I can use them in any project and improve them.
+    Usually, we write specific PHP commands just for the particular project and let them rotten in spaghetti time.
+Instead, I cherry-pick those commands to **a package called `symplify/easy-ci`**.
+That way, I can use them in any project and improve them.
     <br><br>
-    Today we'll look at 5 command you can use in your CI. **They might save you from bugs that no other tool can check**.
+    Today we'll look at 5 commands you can use in your CI. **They might save you from bugs that no other tool can check**.

 tweet: "New Post on the 🐘 blog: 5 Commands from Easy CI that makes your CI Stronger   #nettefw #neon #git #codereview"
 ---